Jeevan-HM/Real-V-S-Spoofed-Face-Classification/README.md

 * ### _Real Face_ :
   Real Faces are those where an actual person is detected and is not a part of an inanimated object such as a smartphone.
 * ### _Fake/Spoofed Face_ :
-  Fake Face/Spoffed are Photos of a person shown from inanimated objects like Phone, ID Card etc. shown to the Camera.
+  Fake/Spoffed Face are the photos of a person shown from inanimated objects like a Phone, ID Card etc. shown to the Camera.

-#### _NOTE_ : This project is based on Python3.8
+#### _NOTE_ : This project is built on Python3.8
 ## Installing the requirements
 ```bash
 pip -m install -r requirements.txt